giuliamml/geospatial-explorer/README.md

 # Geospatial Data Explorer

-This is the repo for a web application that allows the users to explore Landsat data.
+A web application that allows the users to explore Landsat data.

 # Getting Started